ranton256/classifying_concord/classifying_condord.md

 ### Support Vector Machine

-We also implement a Support Vector Machine with a radial basis function kernel:
+We also implement a [Support Vector Machine](https://en.wikipedia.org/wiki/Support_vector_machine) (SVM) with a radial basis function kernel.
+SVM's are often a strong model compared to traditional neural networks (pre-transformer,etc) that can train more quickly and often converge more reliabily (Cortes & Vapnik 1995).
+If you are not familiar with SVMs and want to understand the theory behind them a good place to start is the KDnuggets article [*A gentle introduction to support vector machines*](https://www.kdnuggets.com/2023/07/gentle-introduction-support-vector-machines.html)  (Priya, 2023).

 ```python
 clf = svm.SVC(kernel='rbf')